 All of the Lake-Sumter MPO's full-time employees participate in the State of Florida Retirement System (System), a cost-sharing, multiple-employer, public employee retirement system (PERS) administered by the State of Florida, Department of Administration, Division of Retirement.

+6. Employees' Retirement Plan (continued)

 The System offers a choice between a defined benefit plan (Pension Plan) and a defined contribution plan (Investment Plan).
 Employees also participate in the Retiree Insurance Subsidy Program (HIS Plan) which is a defined benefit plan.